LPB8479/Pylon-Commands/README.md

 # Pylon-Commands
-Recreating Carl-bot commands in Pylon
+A recreation of Carl-bot commands and features in Pylon
+## Features:
+- a full logging system
+- customizable welcome banner originally made by Asty'#8926